GiMattia/PyPLUTO/README.md

 pp.show()
 ```

+## Examples

+In order to test PyPLUTO capabilities, even without the PLUTO code, we provide
+an extensive tests suite with all the necessary data.
+In this way, PyPLUTO can be explored without any knowledge of the PLUTO code.
+All the tests are located in the `Examples` directory and are aimed at showing
+how to exploit the package capabilities.

 ## Documentation

 For more detailed instructions and additional installation options, please refer to the PyPLUTO documentation where you can find comprehensive guides and examples.